metabase/metabase/docs/enterprise-guide/serialization.md

 ### Current limitations

-- The serialization feature is not able to identify a card in the destination if the visualization settings in the source have changed
+- The serialization feature is not able to identify a dashboard card in the destination if the visualization settings in the source dashboard have changed

 ---